At what point, while reading Christer Holmgren's new book, 'Cutting Point', does one reach breaking point?

 As we can see, no use of the word 'still' there.

 Holmgren explains that the other newspapers got confused about the timing, thinking that Mizen was speaking of the blood running after he had returned with the ambulance but, in fact, Holmgren tells us, Mizen was here being asked by the coroner about the time when he first arrived at the body.
-Thus, given the report in the Echo, it must have been a newspaper reporter who have added the word 'still' into Mizen's testimony to make it seem like the blood was 'still running' after a long period of time, when, in reality, he never used the word 'still' at all.
+Thus, given the report in the Echo, it must have been a newspaper reporter who had added the word 'still' into Mizen's testimony to make it seem like the blood was 'still running' after a long period of time, when, in reality, he never used the word 'still' at all.

 Although it's reasonable for Holmgren to make the argument that Mizen was referring to the time he first saw the body, not when he returned with the ambulance, it does suffer from an important weakness.
 For the question and answer provided in the Echo, which Holmgren thinks is accurate, is this: